JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 3. Open the SteamVR dashboard and note that there is now a new button called Revive.
 You can click this to bring up the Revive dashboard dislpaying all your Oculus games.
 For now just note it’s location.

----

-#### Setup Index Controllers for Stormland in SteamVR

-We still need to set up the controllers.
-You can launch your Oculus titles using the Revive button or from the regular SteamVR menu.

 <img src="../assets/img/New-Revive-Button-in-SteamVR.png" class="img-responsive" alt="New Revive Button in SteamVR - Yaay!" width="1000">

 For future refernce, you can launch Stormland from the Revive Dashboard that appears after clicking the Revive button.